moiseevigor/moiseevigor.github.io/_appendices/2026-08-21-forbidden-directions-D5-gradient-formula.md

 title: "Appendix D5 — The Nilpotent-Deviation Gradient Formula"
 subtitle: >
   Why δ = −ε².
-The dilation symmetry that makes the deviation a function of one variable, the perturbation argument that fixes the leading power, the parity that kills the odd terms, and the open theory question — is the next coefficient exactly 5/2?
+The dilation symmetry that makes the deviation a function of one variable, the perturbation argument that fixes the leading power, the parity that kills the odd terms — and the precision measurement that pins the next coefficient at exactly 9/4 (refuting the 5/2 a coarser fit once suggested).
 date: 2026-08-21 09:00:00
 categories: [mathematics]
 tags: [sub-riemannian, conjugate-locus, perturbation, dilation, moduli, magnetic-fields]